Click play to listen to this article.

 The sole purpose of your mind forming habits is to preserve energy.
 For instance, you don’t have to think about brushing your teeth or wiping your ass because it’s already an automated set of movements.
 And as a result of these unconscious movements, your brain preserves energy.

 Gazing from afar, the sum of your habits essentially makes up your life.
 How in or out of shape, successful or unsuccessful, happy or unhappy you are — it all boils down to habits.
 Habits even dictate the kind of person you become, what you believe in, and the personality you portray.

 Taking from Atomic Habits by James Clear, arguably the most comprehensive guide on the topic, habits comprise three pieces:

 - Reminder (the trigger or cue that initiates some behavior).

 - Routine (the behavior itself, meaning the action you take).

 - Reward (the benefit you gain from doing the behavior).

-Step One (Reminder): You log into Facebook and see they’re online.
+Step 1 (Reminder).
+You log into your default social media app and see they’re online.
 This is the reminder that initiates a certain behavior.

 Creating Good Post-Breakup Habits